 Moved the oil cooler out of the way, and removed the alternator cover.
 A bit cramped getting the top screws out, but took my time.

 Before I moved anything, I tested the belt tension with my fingers so I had an idea of where I was heading.
 I moved the coil out of the way to access the lock nut and screw.
 This tightens up against the alternator to tension the belt.
-There’s two bolts holding the alternator in position.
+There’re two bolts holding the alternator in position.
 One undid easily but the other refused to loosen.
 The nut at the rear was turning with the bolt.
 Eventually I inserted a spanner from above the left-hand cylinder onto the nut – there was just enough room and I had to get a workshop light to see what I was doing.
-This held the nut and the bolt let go with a loud “crack”.
+This held the nut, and the bolt let go with a loud “crack”.
 (I would have liked to put some grease or CRC 5.56 on the bolt but access wasn’t possible.)

 The new belt slipped on with a turn of the crank shaft nut.
 Tightened up the belt by turning the tensioner screw and lock nut.
 I assessed the belt tension as I went – should be able to turn the belt 90 degrees the gurus reckon, and that’s how the original belt was when I tested it.
-Then tightened up the two alternator bolts, replaced the cover and oil cooler – job done.
+Then tightened up the two alternator bolts, replaced the coil, belt cover and oil cooler – job done.

 It took me two hours and I wasn’t hurrying.